-Carpathian Foundation Network is a network of five independent foundations serving the Carpathian Euroregion.
+Carpathian Foundation Network is a network of four independent foundations serving the Carpathian Euroregion.
 The Euroregion consists of these highlighted border regions in Poland, Slovakia, Ukraine, Hungary and Romania.
 Carpathian Foundations support development of their diverse and multi - ethnic communities, encourage local partnerships, and assist grassroots not - for - profit organizations and local governments.

 Additional information: Carpathian Foundation

 The Charles Stewart Mott Foundation is a private, grantmaking foundation based in Flint, Michigan.
 The Foundation funds in four program areas: Civil Society, Environment, Flint Area, and Pathways Out of Poverty.

 In addition to funding organizations in the United States, the Foundation’s Civil Society program provides grants to organizations in Central and Eastern Europe, and the former Soviet Union and South Africa.